What Is Beauty? How Do You Define Beauty?

 Functional beauty?
 Unfunctional things are not beautiful?

 When I was younger, I loved sports cars.
-I think that was normal for newly licensed drivers in the good old days, but things have changed a lot with the times.
+I think that was normal for newly licensed drivers in the good old days.
+At that time, we couldn’t ask someone out on a date without a car, but things have changed a lot with the times.
 In Japan, most of the young people no longer seem to be interested in cars, let alone sports cars.
 Moreover, ordinary engine cars are getting replaced by electric cars year by year.
 Sports cars are threatened with extinction.

 Speaking of sports cars, I strongly believed at that time that they were a symbol of functional beauty, because every detail of sports cars is designed only for speed.
 They are collections of correct answers as a means of fast transportation.
 In other words, sports cars are functionally correct.
 The young me simply thought that would be the reason why they look beautiful.
 Indeed, such an easy logic once comforted me to some degree but later provoked some smoldering questions.
 For example, what about art that is of no utility at all?
 Many people seem to believe art is beautiful, though.
 In this way, this simple question has remained in me.
 What is beauty?